ScoutLogic

 Those in HR need to be well-versed in all aspects of employment law to ensure this doesn’t occur, which involves keeping documented evidence supporting the termination, such as performance reviews or records of misconduct, which can be crucial if the decision is ever challenged in court.

-Managing the Emotional Impact
+Managing the emotional impact

 The emotional impact of a dismissal should always be considered, especially if the employee doesn’t know it’s coming.
 With livelihoods on the line, it’s not uncommon to witness a range of emotions during a termination meeting, from anger to devastation.